Superalgos/Superalgos/README.md

 * **Indicators:** they process data to produce more ellaborate datasets;
 * **Trading Engine:** it is the bot that reads a Superalgos Protocol file containing the details of trading strategies and interacts with the Superalgos Desktop App to run them as simulations (using a simulation plotter) or to trade live.

-Remember all of these elements (Network, Network Node, Task Manager, Tasks and Bots) are part of your definition.
+> Remember all of these elements (Network, Network Node, Task Manager, Tasks and Bots) are part of your definition.
 If you *do not* use one of the Quick-Start Examples workspaces supplied with the release, you will need to create all of these elements on your own, starting from the definition menu.
+It is unlikely that you will be able to do this properly, so we highly reccommend you use one of the supplied templates.

-All workspaces in the ```Quick-Start-Examples``` folder include the Superalgos Network and a network node with two task managers, each with a name that you can see on top of the element when you hover the mouse pointer:
+All workspaces in the ```Quick-Start-Examples``` folder include the Superalgos Network and a network node with two task managers.
+Each task manager has a name, which becomes visible only upon hovering the mouse pointer:

-* **Keep Datasets Up-to-Date:** This task manager has several tasks, each controlling one of the bots required to keep the datasets in your machine up to date, including sensors and indicators.
+* **Keep Datasets Up-to-Date:** This task manager has several tasks, each controlling one of the bots required to keep the datasets in your machine up to date, including both sensors and indicators.
 If you wish to have the data up-to-date, you need to *Start All Tasks* using the menu.
 This is also a pre-requisite for trading live, doing paper-trading and forward testing.

-* **Tests & Live Trading:** This is the task manager you will use to set up your backtesting, paper-trading, forward testing and live testing sessions.
+* **Tests & Live Trading:** This is the task manager you will use to run the trading engine, so that you can set up your backtesting, paper-trading, forward testing and live testing sessions.
+In our templates, you will always find at least two tasks, so that you may run live-trading sessions issolated from your tests.
+This means that you will run one instance of the trading engine for live-trading and any number of instances of the trading engine for your testing sessions.

+[ILLUSTRATION]

-# Simulation
+# Testing and Simulations

 A simulation is the visual representation over the charts of any of the forms of strategy testing available within the app: